laila12399/lailascoaching/content/signs-of-narcissistic-abuse.md

 author: "Laila"
 ---

-**Narcissistic abuse has been shown to have serious long-lasting impacts, yet most victims are not aware it is happening [^1]**
+**Although narcissistic abuse can have serious long-lasting impacts, most victims are not aware it is happening [^1]**

 *Narcissistic abuse is a form of emotional mistreatment and manipulation carried out by a person with narcissistic traits or narcissistic personality disorder.
 Recognizing narcissistic abuse can help protect from suffering the negative impacts and falling prey to manipulation.*